-- My wife tried out a number of WordPress themes while setting up her blog a year or two ago.
+- My spouse tried out a number of WordPress themes while setting up their blog a year or two ago.

 - One of them contained something called timthumb.php, which just this August was found to have a great big security vulnerability.

 - Someone exploited this vulnerability, probably by scanning for every possible theme that contained it and put a cracker console in the cache directory of that theme.

 - They used this console to find and edit every .htaccess on that user account to include a some malicious code.
 (This was several sites, because I was lazy.)

 - It redirected to a quite nasty URL whenever a referrer from a longish list of search engines was seen.

 The cracker console was actually quite interesting.
 If you’re curious, you can see it on this gist, slightly expanded for readability (or just a screenshot).

 It was obfuscated by being a big string that ran through

 e flag, which executes the result.
 Yes, this is a genuinely insane feature.
 That turned some unicode-escaped characters at the beginning into

 eval(, which revealed the rest of the huge string to be a base64 encoded gzipped blob of source code.